Why There Is Something Rather than Nothing

 No Vantage on Nothing

 A last salvage attempt relegates “nothing” to the counterfactual domain: perhaps nothingness is not a state but a way things could have been.
-This volume has exact machinery for counterfactuals, and the machinery is what kills the move.
-As Measure, Vantage, Branchcone established, a counterfactual is evaluated from a Vantage — an actual node in the branching structure — by locating a nearby alternate node and computing Measure forward from it.
-Counterfactuals are dependent entities through and through: they presuppose a factual base, a notion of divergence, and a modal framework within which alternatives are assessed.
-A counterfactual without anchoring conditions is not a daring one; it is undefined.
+This volume’s counterfactual proposal still requires an anchor.
+As Measure, Vantage, Branchcone established, evaluation begins from a Vantage, states the variables and background held fixed, specifies an intervention in a causal model, and computes the conditional Measure of the consequent where the QBU applies.
+The QBU does not supply a unique “nearby world” relation by itself.
+Counterfactuals nevertheless presuppose a factual base, a contrast, and a modal framework within which alternatives are assessed.
+A counterfactual without anchoring conditions is not daring; it is undefined.
 So even counterfactual nothingness cannot be ontologically prior to the structure that renders counterfactual discourse meaningful.
 Counterfactual existence is not a weakened form of fundamentality.
 It is derivative all the way down.

 And notice what any asking of the original question already involves.
 To pose “why something rather than nothing?” is to occupy a standpoint from which alternatives are compared — a Vantage.
 Once such a standpoint exists, existence is already instantiated.
 The question presupposes precisely what it purports to explain.

-This is not an anthropic observation, and I want to block that reading firmly.
+This is not an anthropic observation.
 The claim is not that the world exists because observers exist, or that our presence explains anything.
 It identifies a constitutive constraint on contrastive explanation: to meaningfully ask why A rather than B, one must already occupy a framework in which A and B can obtain or fail to obtain.
 That framework is not inferred from observation.
 It is presupposed by intelligibility itself.

 Objections